Home » Symptoms » Cat Symptoms A-Z » Skin Changes

 Skin Changes in cats

-Skin changes in cats encompass a variety of symptoms that relate to the external appearance and structure of the skin.
-They can range from itching, redness, and swelling to hair loss and skin lesions.
+Skin changes in cats include a variety of symptoms that relate to the external appearance and structure of the skin.
+They can range from itching, redness, swelling to hair loss and skin lesions.

 Can Occur with the Following Diseases: